timdiels/chicken_turtle_project/README.md

 ### Testing

 Tests must be placed in `$project_name.test` or a sub-package thereof.
-By default, tests are run with py.test from the project root from within a `venv`.
+Tests are run with py.test from the project root from within a `venv`.
-To change this behaviour, edit `./deploy_local`.
-To run the tests, call `./deploy_local`.

 ### Releasing to Python indices